rtlnl/phoenix/README.md

 ## Aerospike

 For testing we use two different namespaces specified in the `./conf/aerospike.conf` file.
 We use a custom settings-file to create a secondary namespace a logically divide testing from development.

+## TODO

+- [ ] Improve SWAG definitions for public APIs
+- [ ] Improve SWAG definitions for internal APIs
+- [ ] Add more tests with edge cases